Skip to main content

 Example #1 Split date cells into separate day, month and year

 Assuming that you have a list of dates in range B5:B9, and want to split each date value into three separate columns for day, month and year.
-Here provides three methods to help you achieve the result of splitting dates.
+Here are three methods to help you achieve the result of splitting dates.

 Split date cells into day, month and year with formulas